 · Medicolegal entomology- this subfield is related to study of insects and arthropods from the crime scene, to collect evidences to conclude the cause, time and location of death (Ian Robert Dadour, 2014).

-· These subfields help to get the answer of why, what and where related to any cases.
+· These field and subfields help to get the answer of why, what and where related to any cases.

 2 STAGES OF DECOMPOSITION -